-- Functionality: The design of fishing gear should target specific fish, the respective water environment conditions and fishing techniques - Cost: Fishing operators work to tight margins including the fluctuation of global prices for catch. - Customisation/tailoring: The design of fishing gear should generally be tailored to a fishing method and a fishing operator activity such as those outlined in Table 1: Classification of Fishing Gear. - Material selection/durability: Fishing gear needs to survive harsh conditions.
+- Functionality: The design of fishing gear should target specific fish, the respective water environment conditions and fishing techniques - Cost: Fishing operators work to tight margins including the fluctuation of global prices for catch. - Customisation/tailoring: The design of fishing gear should generally be tailored to a fishing method and fishing operator activity such as those outlined in (see Table 1: Indicative classification of Fishing Gear in NPA (and non-NPA) regions). - Material selection/durability: Fishing gear needs to survive harsh conditions.
 Fishing nets and ropes are therefore typically made from nylon, polypropylene and polyethylene (polymers) which are either braided or twisted.
 Newer plastics, such as Dyneema® have been developed to improve the efficiency and productivity of fishing or to increase the lifespan of the fishing nets and ropes.
 However, these advanced technical materials raise additional challenges at endof-life.
-From informal discussions with experts there were indications that this type of rope includes mixed polymers and metals that were designed to reduced energy use and fuel cost on board fishing boats, but end-of-life issues were not considered in the development.
-Therefore, in this example, the principle of life cycle thinking and trade-offs inherent in ecodesign were not factored into development decisions. - Failure modes and effects: Key failures come from tearing and stretching.
+From informal discussions with experts there were indications that this type of rope includes mixed polymers and metals that were designed to reduce energy use and fuel cost on board fishing boats, but end-of-life issues were not considered in the development e.g. the ropes are unrecyclable.
+Therefore, in this example, the principle of life cycle thinking and trade-offs inherent in ecodesign were not factored into development decisions of the material. - Failure modes and effects: Key failures come from tearing and stretching.
 Durability is key but depends on external factors that cannot be overcome through design, e.g. entanglement of nets in ocean debris, sabotage from competing fishing operators, destructive fishing practices or unskilled fishing operators.

-Fishing gear uses a variety of materials including metals, especially when a rigid structure is required, e.g. for traps or hooks and weights.
+Fishing gear uses a variety of materials including metals, especially when a rigid structure is required e.g. for traps or hooks and weights.
 Additional components such as audio deterrents are added to fishing gear to reduce or eliminate by catch by releasing a sound to ward off large fish or mammals.
-At a recent expert workshop, a representative from Plastix Global stated that over 700 combinations and permutations of materials are used in the design and development of fishing gear based on their experience of the mechanical recycling of waste fishing gear.
+At an expert workshop in Brussels in early 2020 , a representative from Plastix Global stated that over 700 combinations and permutations of materials are used in the design and development of fishing gear based on their experience of the mechanical recycling of waste fishing gear.